mikewoodward94/FantasyNBA/README.md

 ### Chip Settings
 wildcard: Use wildcard (True or False)

+allstar: Use allstar (True or False)

+day_solve: Choose to solve just the allstar day (True) or a normal solve ignoring that day (False)

+allstar_day: The gameday that allstar chip is used on i.e. "Gameweek 20 - Day 1"

 ### Solver Settings
 max_time: Max time in seconds to allow for solve.